Move between PNG, JPG, WebP, AVIF, GIF, TIFF, BMP, and ICO with sensible defaults and clear tradeoffs.

 Frequently asked questions

-Picmu explains what stays local, which image, video, and audio routes work in the current browser, and where export, transparency, print, codec, waveform, or fallback limits still apply.
+Picmu explains what stays local, which image, video, and audio tools work in the current browser, and where export, transparency, print, codec, or waveform limits still apply.